puffscoin/web3.js/docs/web3-puffs-abi.rst

-.. _eth-abi:
+.. _puffs-abi:

 .. include:: include_announcement.rst

 ============
-web3.eth.abi
+web3.puffs.abi
 ============

-The ``web3-eth-abi`` package allows you to de- and encode parameters from a ABI (Application Binary Interface).
+The ``web3-puffs-abi`` package allows you to de- and encode parameters from a ABI (Application Binary Interface).
 This will be used for calling functions of a deployed smart-contract.

 .. code-block:: javascript

-    import {AbiCoder} from 'web3-eth-abi';
+    import {AbiCoder} from 'web3-puffs-abi';

     const abiCoder = new AbiCoder();